Voltage Regulator: Full Field Test

 Alternator cutaway.

-Test the alternators regulator with a full field test when the alternator has low output.
-This test bypasses the regulator energizing the rotor with unregulated voltage.
+Test the alternator regulator with a full field test when the alternator has low output.
+This test bypasses the regulator, energizing the rotor with unregulated voltage.

 A Type-A circuit has the voltage regulator on the ground side of the field coil.
-A Type-B circuit has the voltage regulator located on the power side of the field coil.
-In many late model vehicles the regulator is controlled by the PCM.
-They’re controlled by a duty cycle and best diagnosed with a scan tool.
+A Type-B circuit has a voltage regulator on the field coil's power side.
+In many late-model vehicles, the regulator is controlled by the PCM.
+They're controlled by a duty cycle and best diagnosed with a scan tool.
 Always check with the manufacturer for the steps required to field test a circuit.

-Some alternators have a tab on the back that when grounded to the case full-fields the alternator for maximum voltage.
-If the alternator produces low voltage, and when full-fielded suddenly produces maximum voltage, the regulator is at fault.
-If it still produces low voltage when full-fielded, the alternator itself is at fault.
+Some alternators have a tab on the back that, when grounded to the case, full-fields the alternator for maximum voltage.
+The regulator is at fault if the alternator produces low voltage and, when full-fielded, suddenly produces maximum voltage.
+The alternator itself is bad if it still produces a low voltage when full-fielded.